ECS153/final-project-hash-hush/project.md

 1. generating more effective wordlists (minimize # of guesses)
     - in pw recovery case, users will supply their own info
     - in attacking scenario, we need to break/scan info
-2. generating more secure and usable pws or in general, more secure auth protocol
+2. generating more secure and usable pws or more secure auth protocol in general
-    - randomly selecting word mangling rules to user chosen pws
+    - randomly selecting word mangling rules to user chosen pws (susceptible to raking attack)
     - how websites add salts
     - randomly choosing pw choosing rules mandated by the website
 3. generating more effective word mangling rules
     - evaluating existing rules using real pws (how frequent the rules apply)
+4. generate more effective dict/wordlist
+    - the trade-off between the size of the dict and the number of mangling rules to tbe tried on them
+        - smaller dict and more rules are better at strong pws; large dict, fewer rules are better at weak pws
+        - To keep a dict not larger that it needed to be, use the best source: cracked pws
+    - if the pw hashes are known to come from a particular site; what can we do

 ## pw cracking Competition
 1. [crack me if you can](https://contest.korelogic.com/)